Edward Olivares Player Props: Royals vs. Rockies

 Edward Olivares At The Plate

-- Olivares is batting .232 with seven doubles, two triples, four home runs and nine walks.
+- Olivares has seven doubles, two triples, five home runs and nine walks while hitting .234.

+- Olivares has picked up a hit in 59.5% of his 42 games this season, with more than one hit in 19.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.